So is this what Leadership looks like?

 Nobody paused.

-The facilitator shared their combative attitude before embarking on this training and how it transformed their "No holds barred.
-Win at all costs.
-Take no prisoners." attitude while working with other people into one of empathy and self reflection.
+The facilitator shared where their combative attitude stemmed from before embarking on this training and how this training truly transformed their "No holds barred… Win at all costs… Take no prisoners…" attitude while working with other people in a professional setting.

 I'll spare you what my therapist said about that.

-I won't go into each session — but I'll dive right into the one that broke me.
-They called it Beyond Being Right.
-And explicitly told a room full of human behavior professionals that objective reality might not be what they perceive it to be.
+I won't go into each session (so so many meaningful moments), but I'll dive right into the one that broke me.
+They called it Beyond Being Right, and explicitly told a room full of human behavior professionals that objective reality might not be what they perceive it to be.

 Here's how it worked.

-First: list your frustrations.
-Get them out.
-Make them visible.
-Put them on paper in a virtual room with people who know your org chart and can see your name on their screen.
+First: list your frustrations, put them out there.
+Make them visible in a virtual room with people who know your org chart and can see your name on their screen.

-Then: the same trigger event can lead to different experiences.
+Then: explore how same trigger event can lead to different experiences.
 Your reaction is not the only reaction.
 Therefore your reaction is not necessarily the correct one.

 And finally — the destination the whole framework was always heading toward: